 Field Description Currently installed Local Certificate Displays the filename of the most recently uploaded client certificate.
 Load Local Certificate Key Loads the client certificate key.
-For more information, see Loading Certificates and Certificate Keys on page 185.
+For more information, see Loading Certificates and Certificate Keys on page 224.
 When you click the button, a window pops up and enables you to browse and select the file containing the client certificate key.
 Currently installed Local Certificate Key Displays the filename of the most recently uploaded client certificate key Remote Certificate Identity Enter the remote certificate identity, or leave this field blank to accept any remote certificate identity.
 My Identity Type Appears when the Authentication Method is Pre-shared Key.
 Sets the host authentication ID.
 Options are: IP (default)-IP address of the active WAN link.
-This could be the static IP assigned to your SIM.
-Custom My Identity - IP The WAN IP address assigned by the carrier appears.
+This could be the static IP assigned to your SIM. • Custom My Identity - IP The WAN IP address assigned by the carrier appears.
 My Identity - Custom Enter your own custom name.
-Note: If you are using a FQDN for your device (My Identity Type) either: Set up a Dynamic DNS on the Services > Dynamic DNS tab.
+Note: If you are using a FQDN for your device (My Identity Type) either: • Set up a Dynamic DNS on the Services > Dynamic DNS tab.
 (See Dynamic DNS on page 169.) or Use a DNS server as your domain host Peer Identity Type Required in some configurations to identify the peer side of a VPN connection.
-Options are: • IP (default) • Custom Peer Identity - IP Normally, this shows the same address as the router.
+Options are IP (default) Custom Peer Identity - IP Normally, this shows the same address as the router.
 Peer Identity - Custom Enter your own custom name.
 Pre-shared Key This field appears only if the Authentication Method is Pre-shared Key.
 The pre-shared key (PSK) is used to authenticate the VPN tunnel.
 Pre-shared key length: Maximum supported length is 128 characters.
-Valid characters are: 1234567890abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLM NOPQRSTUVWXYZ!%-~@#\$^ Invalid characters: > &</th

-IKE Security or IKE Security (FIPS) (when FIPS Mode is enabled)

-You can define up to three rows in the IKE Algorithms table.
+Valid characters are: 1234567890abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLM NOPQRSTUVWXYZ!%~~@#\$^ Invalid characters: ><?& IKE Security or IKE Sec L curity (FIPS) (when FIPS Mode is enabled) • by sin the IKE Algorithms table.
 Each row is called a proposal.
-This enables the client and server to negotiate which algorithms to use.
-Normally, the most secure algorithms would be selected in the first proposal, with the weakest ones in the last proposal.
+This enables the client and porithms to use.
+Normally, the most secure algorithms would be selected in the first proposa with the weakest ones in the last proposal.